 Plagiarism is literary theft.

 Plagiarism is:

-- Using someone else's words or ideas. - Failure to acknowledge use of an author's words by quotation marks and by endnote. - Failure to thoroughly paraphrase an author's words by using one's own words and syntax. - Failure to endnote or acknowledge a paraphrase in the text of the paper. - Failure to acknowledge by endnote the use of an author's idea or organization of such ideas..
+Using someone else's words or ideas.

+Failure to acknowledge use of an author's words by quotation marks and by endnote.

+Failure to thoroughly paraphrase an author's words by using one's own words and syntax.

+Failure to endnote or acknowledge a paraphrase in the text of the paper.

+Failure to acknowledge by endnote the use of an author's idea or organization of such ideas.

-Bullying/Harassment
+Truancy

+Please be aware that based on Georgia law (20-2-690.1) and State Board of Education rule (JB), any child between the ages of 6 and 16 who, during the school calendar year, (180 days) has more than 5 days of unexcused absences from school will be considered truant.
+The legal penalties and consequences for truancy include referral of parents, guardians or custodians to State Court and referral of juveniles to Juvenile Court for prosecution.
+Unexcused tardies and unexcused early checkouts are detrimental to the academic success of individual students and classmates.
+Therefore, excessive unexcused tardies and checkouts must also be referred to the Henry County Courts for consideration of prosecution.

+Bullying